-- Number of agents.
+- Number of protected computers (deployment scale)

 |Number of agents||Recommended number of relays|